Performative Prediction in a Stateful World: FRAMEWORK AND MAIN RESULTS

-Our conditions for convergence of RRM are similar to, but stricter, than those of the setting of Perdomo et al. In particular, their results only require that $\eps < \frac{\gamma}{\beta}$. \Ex{rrm_may_not_converge} shows that our stricter requirement is necessary.
+Our conditions for convergence of RRM and RERM are similar to, but stricter than, those of the setting of \cite{perdomo2020}.
+In particular, their results for convergence of RRM only require that $\eps < \frac{\gamma}{\beta}$. \Ex{rrm_may_not_converge} shows that our requirement is necessary.